All Episodes

 I told him I have open mind based on his results.

-So whereas it initially looked like, I mean, look, Ruddy is a very, very close friend of the Trumpster.
+So, whereas it initially looked like, I mean, look, Ruddy is a very, very close friend of the Trumpster.

 They're almost inseparable out there.

-Right says now show me White House plans, they look very good to me.
+They look very good to me.

 Well, I mean, this is how the media reports this stuff.